 This inventory forms part of Goodman's commitment to monitoring and managing its greenhouse gas emissions to mitigate the impact of climate change.
-These public commitments have previously included the following targets:
+This inventory has been used to track Goodman (NZ) Limited's following public commitments and targets:

 - 1. 100% renewable energy use by 2025 - 2.
 Carbon neutral operations by 2025 - 3.
 2.0MW of solar energy installed by 2025 - 4.
 100% of Goodmans' core portfolio to feature LED lighting by 2025 - 5.
 NABERS ratings for all eligible office buildings at Highbrook by 2025 - 6.
-All new developments targeting 5 Green Star Built rating (since 2021) - 7.
-Replacing R22 refrigerants in all core portfolio HVAC systems with low emission factor alternatives - 8.
-Installing EV charges in all new developments
+Replacing R22 refrigerants in all core portfolio HVAC systems with low emission factor alternatives

-Carbon neutral operations have now been achieved in 2021, with Toitū carbonzero certification.
+Carbon neutral operations were achieved in 2021, with Toitū net carbonzero certification.